fredemmott/OpenXR-API-Layers-GUI/README.md

 While this project is designed to be easily portable, it currently only supports Windows - [contributions are very welcome :)](CONTRIBUTING.md).

+## FAQ

+### Why does OpenXR Explorer show the layers in a different order?

+OpenXR Explorer v1.4 (latest as of 2024-04-04) and below show API layers in alphabetical order; OpenXR API Layers GUI instead shows API layers in their actual order.

 ## Getting Help

 If you have a problem with a specific layer, or aren't sure which order things